2023 Best Value Statistics Master's Degree Schools in the New England Region

 In addition to its great value ranking, Boston U is in the top 15% of all schools on our Best Statistics Master’s Degree Schools in the New England Region list.

-University of Connecticut ranked #6 on this year’s Best Value Statistics Master’s Degree Schools in the New England Region list.
-UCONN is a very large public school located in the large suburb of Storrs.
+University of Connecticut came in at #6 in this year’s edition of the Best Value Statistics Master’s Degree Schools in the New England Region ranking.
+UCONN is a very large public school located in the suburb of Storrs.

 The average tuition and fees for an out-of-state graduate students at UCONN are $42,237 a year.